kunalliman/Leaf-Disease-Classification/README.md

 - Test your code using [`test.py`](Resources/test.py) in Resources before running it in the app.

 ### Running the App
-- Activate conda environment with requirements.
+- Activate conda environment `conda activate` with requirements installed already.
 - Run the `python app.py` code in the terminal to start the web page.
 Access the app by copying the provided localhost link.

 ## Future Scope